JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/numerical_methods.md

 ![](numer2.svg)

-The convergence looks very nice and the function value decreases.
-First, the decrease is faster but when the iterations get closer to the minimum, it slows down.
+The convergence looks very nice, and the function value decreases.
+First, the decrease is faster, but when the iterations get closer to the minimum, it slows down.

 What happens if we choose a different stepsize though?
 Let us try with two different values.
 First let us try ``\alpha=0.01``.
 ```@example grad